verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 You will see an `opensearch-system-clusteroutput` and an `opensearch-application-clusteroutput`.

 ### Uninstall Fluentd
 Fluentd is the default logging agent, which runs as a DaemonSet that collects, processes, and sends logs to log stores.
-When Verrazzano is installed, it is installed by default.
+When Verrazzano is installed, Fluentd is installed by default.
 With the inclusion of Fluent Bit via the Fluent Operator, you now have the option to run either of these components.
-These two, Fluentd and Fluent Bit, can co-exist, but if your log store is Verrazzano OpenSearch, then you should uninstall Fluentd because both components will send the same logs to Verrazzano OpenSearch, resulting in duplicate logs.
+These two, Fluentd and Fluent Bit, can co-exist, but if your log store is Verrazzano OpenSearch, then you should uninstall Fluentd because both components will send the same logs to Verrazzano OpenSearch resulting in duplicate logs.

 **NOTE**: Fluent Bit does not support sending logs to OCI-Logging.
 If your log store is OCI-Logging, then continue using Fluentd.